basil08/basil08.github.io/content/watchlog.md

 Bollywood is still leagues behind what the world is up to.

 {{</ds >}}
+111. {{<ds sum="Scenes From A Marriage | Ingmar Bergman | 1974">}}
+Most exquisite piece of cinema seen in a long long time.
+If [[Richard Linklater]] met [[Ingmar Bergman]], they would surely hit it off.
+Both of them are masters of dialogue and human emotions and bringing out the deepest prejudices and preoccupations of the human mind in a lyrically cinematic fashion.
+Incredible performances by both the leads and the cinematic choice to just include 2 people conversing, loving, fighting, tearing each other apart, and yet who cannot live without each other is a near-perfect depiction of what a marriage is all about.
+{{</ds>}}

 # 2022

 1. {{<ds sum="Fallen Angels | Wong Kar-Wai | 1995">}}